This passage occurs in the Narrative Lectionary, along with Mark 13:24-37.

 The NRSV translates the second half of verse 2 like almost every other translation:

-"No stone here will be permitted upon a stone, which will never be destroyed."
+"A stone here will never be permitted upon a stone, which will never be destroyed."

-The NRSV translators take this to mean, every stone of this building will be destroyed.
+The NRSV translators take this to mean that every stone of this building will be destroyed.
 I think it means this, but I also think we can take Jesus a bit more literally at his words: These stones cannot be laid on the eternal rock, who is him.

 The basic point, regardless of translation, is that in light of Jesus, the true temple and rock, this temple and rocks are unimportant, finally heretical.
 I just think we can safely add that Mark allows Jesus to refer to himself, subtly, as an eternal rock.
 Regardless, it brings us to the real helpful preaching point: What is the foundation in your life?
-For 1st century Jews, the temple would have been a foundational piece of their life, a center of mystery and meaning.
+For 1st century Jews, the temple would have been a foundation piece of their life, a center of mystery and meaning.
 Jesus says, this doesn't really matter, he does.
-We as Christians certainly make idols out of our own buildings, and perhaps for many, we worship our own institutional space as much as the 1st century Jews.
+Rather than critique first century Jews, we should ask ourselves: What idols -- even of our building spaces -- have we built for ourselves?

 The NIV translates the second half of verse 7 like almost every other translation